 The Big Green Family: Remington’s 870 Variations

 The 870 has been produced in a bewildering array of variants over the years, but discounting all the one-off variations, special editions, and less permanent models, you can get an 870 in one of several major “trims,” these being the Express, Tactical, Wingmaster and Police (870P) versions.

 The differences between these models is not as obvious to the uninitiated as the difference between the Mossberg clan, above.

-While these varying “models” do usually feature different options, the heart and soul of each action is the same.
-Each features a steel receiver, but what is not the same is the level of fitment, finish and small-component quality that goes into each.
+While these varying “models” do usually feature different options, the heart and soul of each action are the same.
+Each features a steel receiver, but what is not the same is the level of fitment, finish, and small-component quality that goes into each.

 The Express and Tactical trims are mostly identical on this totem pole, and both occupy the lowest end of the strata.
 Machining is and finishing are both far rougher than higher grades.
 The actual finish applied to these guns is a cheap, black coating.

 Essential small parts are MIM (Metal Injection Molded), not machined and fitted from bar stock.
 Springs of all kinds are of lower quality than the higher end 870s.
 Newer production Express and Tactical 870s have plastic trigger guards.
 All around, quality control and assurance are only average on this grade of shotgun.

 The Wingmaster (the higher end hunting variant) and the Police models both feature a far higher level of quality components, assembly and finishing.
 The Police model is actually made in an entirely separate area of the factory.

 Police guns are typically finished in a corrosion-resistant metal coating and the Wingmasters are often blued.
 Of the two you can expect to get a Wingmaster with a very long barrel and short magazine tube, necessitating you swap both for defensive purposes, unless a long, unwieldy and 3 shot pump shotgun appeals to you for self-defense.